BBlueCoder/BBlueCoder/README.md

 As my skills progressed, I turned my attention to mobile app development and learned Java.
 I was over the moon with joy when I built my first android app.
 With a natural talent for problem-solving and a passion for learning, I continued to explore the world of software development, constantly seeking new challenges and pushing the boundaries of what's possible.

 I got a high school degree in physics, then I got a diploma of software development at ISTA NTIC, Tangier.
-My first job was a full-stack developer, I was responsible to maintain and build scalable and robust web applications using Node.js, Angular and PostgreSql.
+My first job was a full-stack developer, I was responsible to maintain and build scalable and robust web applications using Node.js, Angularn AWS and PostgreSql.
 At the same time I have been working as a freelancer Android Developer, I began building apps using Java then I switched to kotlin.

 I have built apps for my personal goals while learning the best practices, challenging myself and continuously learning new technologies.
 </details>